1. CREDIT CARD DEBT

 The card issuer will only touch this deposit if you fail to pay your account as agreed.
 You use the card just like you would a traditional card and make payments every month.
 Secured credit cards don’t look any different than “regular” credit cards, and no one can tell when you use them that they are secured cards.

-By making small purchases with the card and paying your balance off every month, you’ll build a solid repayment history.
+Making small purchases with the card and paying your balance off every month could help you build strong credit.
 When shopping for a secured credit card, make sure that it reports your payments to all major credit bureaus to improve your credit scores.

 Manage a secured card successfully for six to 12 months.
 At that point, your card issuer may return your deposit and convert the account to a regular unsecured credit card.
 Or it might increase your credit line without requiring more money from you.
 Or you can apply for an unsecured card yourself and close the secured account to get your deposit back and potentially save on fees.

-How do you use a credit card after debt settlement?
+How should you use a credit card after debt settlement?

 Understand that you shouldn’t use your secured card to pay for things you can’t otherwise afford.
 You’re using it to build a good credit score and eventually qualify for other types of credit like auto loans, prime credit cards, personal loans, and mortgages.